OpsMx/spinnaker-meetup/README.md

 Come out of pod

-Verify spinnaker service started:
+<h4> Verify spinnaker service started: </h4>

-kubectl get pods
+<p> kubectl get pods <br>

 (you will notice pods are coming up of various spinnaker services.
-It will take sometime for all pods to be in running state)
+It will take sometime for all pods to be in running state) </p>

 <h3> C. Exposing deck and gate endpoints locally to access spinnaker: </h3>